Height/Weight: 6’7, 225 lbs

-While his handle is solid, it would benefit him greatly to tighten it up, especially with his underwhelming speed and athleticism.
+Jordan Nwora is a solid ball handler, but he has room for improvement and it would benefit him greatly to tighten it up, especially with his underwhelming speed and athleticism.
 This would increase his versatility furthermore and make him a much more attractive prospect than he currently is.

-Nwora was not really on anyone’s radar before the start of the 2018-19 season, but he instantly turned heads with impressive play in November and December.
+Nwora was not really on anyone’s radar before the start of the 2018-19 season, but he instantly turned heads when he became the best player on the Cardinals’ roster as a Sophomore.
 In establishing himself as Louisville’s go-to guy, Nwora has shown he can be an effective scorer off the bench at the next level.
-If he were to declare for the 2019 draft, he would likely end up as a mid-late second round pick, but could possibly go undrafted.

 It certainly looks like the decision for Nwora to come back for his junior year will pay off.
 He’s improved as a scorer while also upping his three point percentage, and got better as a defender and rebounder thanks to the muscle he added in the offseason.
 If he can continue his hot shooting and show more as a playmaker in conference play, Nwora should be a first round selection in the 2020 NBA draft.